olehmisar/hardhat-noir/README.md

   noir: {
     // Noir version, optional, will use the latest known Noir version by default
     version: "1.0.0-beta.3",
-    // bb version, optional, will be inferred if possible
-    bbVersion: "0.82.0",
   },
 };
 ```